 Data Representation: Definition, Types and Examples

-Data is the new engine oil therefore representing it effectively is an important part of making complex decisions.
+Data is the collection of facts.
+Representation of data effectively is an important part of making complex decisions.
 It helps in understanding complex decisions.
 The way data is represented can be helpful in proving different insights.
+This representation describe the data in a better way and help the analyst to analyze the data in a better way and take out the insights from it.

 Representation of Data

-Any bit of information that is expressed as a numerical number is data.
+Any bit of information is data.
 For example, the marks you obtained in your Math exam are data.
 Data is a collection of information, measurements or observations.

 The data once collected must be arranged or organized in a way so that inferences or conclusions can be made out from it.